 The SAFE economy

-The coin cap is set at about 4.3 billion, and unlike other cryptocurrencies, MaidSafe doesn’t use a blockchain.
+The coin cap is set at about 4.3 billion, and unlike many other cryptocurrencies, MaidSafe doesn’t use a blockchain.
 It’s directly built and secured by its users donating their processing and storage power, and the token-mining system is called farming.

 When the network is ready for launch, MAID coins will be replaced by Safecoins at a 1:1 rate.
 These will play an integral role in the network.

-Farming is done by holding the coins in a Safecoin wallet, cryptographically connected to their MaidSafe account, and by providing network resources in the form of bandwidth, storage space and processing power to the network.
+Farming is done by holding the coins in a Safecoin wallet, cryptographically connected to a MaidSafe account, and by providing network resources in the form of bandwidth, storage space and processing power to the network.

 The farming earn rate starts to level off at around 20% above average.
 This is to prevent the creation of mega-vaults and to make sure the SAFE network remains properly decentralized.

 The system also automatically incentivizes the release of additional resources when the system needs it most, while offering comparatively cheap resources to users when there’s a surplus.
 This in turn increases its pick-up.

 The SAFE network will run on constant supply and demand, with promises that all users will automatically be offered the cheapest possible network services.

 It’s expected that nodes that try to game the system to maximize earn rates rather than contribution will be removed.